ramahasiba/English_and_Arabic_Poem_Generator/README.md

     - "TrainingArguments" class used to specify the output directory, number of training epochs, batch size, and saving steps.
     - "Trainer" class was created with the specified model, training argument, and data collator.
 I used then its method train to train models with the available corpus.
     - "Pipeline" function used to create the generator which was configured for text generation and uses the specified model tokenizer.

+* Tensorflow: from the tensorflow hub, I loaded the USE model to get sentence embeddings to      calculate the similarity to evaluate the model.

+# Evaluation
+For the evaluation I used the “Universal Sentence Encoder (USE)”  to calculate the textual similarity by calculating the contextual word embedding for each word in the sentence.
+To find the textual similarity between the verses, the model first computes the contextual word embeddings for each word in the verse, it then computes the verse embedding by performing the element-wise sum of all the word vectors and dividing by the square root of the length of the verse to normalize the verse lengths, after that I’ll be able to calculate the similarity.
+Comparing the two models, the English one got an average similarity of 0.188, with a standard deviation of 0.107.
+On the other hand, the Arabic model demonstrated a significantly higher average similarity of 0.729, with a standard deviation of 0.16.
+These statistics suggest that the Arabic model tends to produce text that is more closely aligned with the ground truth compared to the English model.
+The lower standard deviation for the Arabic model indicates a higher consistency in generating text that closely matches the desired output.
+These findings highlight the effectiveness of the Arabic model in generating coherent and contextually relevant text in the domain of poetry.
+I suggest retraining the English one on more poet data so maybe it can generate better poems or increase number of epochs while training.